wso2-attic/choreo-examples/b2c-apps/pet-care-app/README.md

 # Pet Management Application User Guide

+The Pet Management Application is a B2C (business-to-consumer) application that allows users to sign up and maintain their pets.
+They can enter basic information and vaccination information for their pets into the system.
+They can then set up email alerts for their pets' upcoming vaccination dates.
+The instructions below will walk you through deploying and managing the pet management service's backend service and front end application in [Choreo](https://wso2.com/choreo/).
+[Asgardeo](https://wso2.com/asgardeo/) assists you in addressing your application's CIAM capabilities.

 ---

 # Step 1: Create and publish a Service

 In this step, you are playing the role of the API developer.
 You will create and publish the Service that the web application needs to consume.
+Before you proceed, sign into [**Choreo Console**](https://console.choreo.dev/).

 ## Step 1.1: Create the Service